shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 });
 ```

 Since only the related view in the category model should be modified, you can create your own category model and extend the standard category model `Shopware.apps.Base.model.Category`.
-The upside is, that you don't have to create all the fields again and just modify the things you need to change.
+The upside is that you don't have to create all the fields again, and can just modify the things you need to change.

 Because you are using the `ManyToMany` association, we have to define the `related` option.

-This option has been a new view component assigned, which is implemented in `SwagProduct/Views/backend/swag_product/view/detail/category.js`:
+This option has a new view component assigned to it, which is implemented in `SwagProduct/Views/backend/swag_product/view/detail/category.js`:

 ```php
 Ext.define('Shopware.apps.SwagProduct.view.detail.Category', {